Table of Contents

 - company name

 - shareholders’ details (reported in the annual return).

 - register of People with Significant Control (PSC register)

 When these changes are reported, the public register is updated accordingly.
 This usually takes place within 24 hours,

 7. Keeping company records and registers

-Directors must store and then maintain a number of business and accounting records at the registered office or SAIL address.
+Directors must keep a number of business and accounting records at the company’s registered office or SAIL address.
 These include:

 - minutes of meetings

 - records of all sales, purchases, credits, and liabilities

 - company formation documents